 If you're a U.S. immigrant, you should know of the immigration consequences that come with a domestic violence conviction.

-The spousal battery is one of the domestic violence offenses.
+Spousal battery is one of the domestic violence offenses.
 Hence it's a deportable crime per federal immigration laws.
-In short, you risk being deported subsequent to a spousal battery conviction irrespective of whether you are in the U.S. lawfully.
+In short, you risk being deported subsequent to a spousal battery conviction if you are in the U.S. unlawfully.

 That is why, as an immigrant, you should talk to a qualified criminal defense attorney who is acquainted with immigration law immediately.